3 Days in Dunwoody: Families

 Day 3: Exploring Dunwoody's Arts

 Spend your last day in Dunwoody enjoying the arts, first by paying a visit to Spruill Center for the Arts.
 Spruill's education center on Chamblee Dunwoody Road conducts about 700 courses throughout the year for adults, teens and children.
 The Spruill Gallery & Gift Shop is an altogether separate space.
 It's located in a historic home on Ashford Dunwoody Road, and it hosts rotating exhibits each year for local and regional artists.
 The on-site gift shop sells paintings, jewelry, furniture, trinkets, novelties and other gifts-many made my local artists.
-Adjacent to the Gallery, the Everything Will Be Ok mural is the prime spot to snap a Dunwoody selfie.
+Adjacent to the Gallery, the rotating mural is the prime spot to snap a Dunwoody selfie.

-For the performing arts, check out what's playing at Stage Door Players Theater.
+For the performing arts, check out what's playing at Stage Door Theater.
 Located on Chamblee Dunwoody Road, the theater has shows at 8 p.m. every Thursday, Friday and Saturday.
 Sunday matinees begin at 2:30 p.m., and you can purchase tickets in advance.